 - Vegetables and fruits

-- Beans and legumes (including, chickpeas, lentils, black beans, and tofu.)
+- Beans, legumes, and minimally processed plant-based protein (including, chickpeas, lentils, black beans, tofu, and tempeh)

 - Herbs and spices